jmuxfeldt/claude-coding-sandbox/Readme.md

 ~/myCodingProjectsDir
 ```

-Also, Claude Code stores paths in its configuration files, *so the container must have identical paths*, otherwise using Claude Code inside the sandbox creates different entries in configs and memory as  outside the sandbox.
+Since Claude Code stores paths in its configuration files, *the container must have identical paths*, otherwise using Claude Code inside the sandbox creates different entries in configs and memory as  outside the sandbox.
 ## Bug Reports, Branches
 Bug reports, suggestions, and branches for other dev environments are explicitly welcome.
 Use [Issues](https://github.com/jmuxfeldt/claude-coding-sandbox/issues) and [Discussions](https://github.com/jmuxfeldt/claude-coding-sandbox/discussions) repectively.